Apex Trader Funding vs Elite Trader Funding

 Choosing Between Apex Trader Funding and Elite Trader Funding

 Both Apex Trader Funding and Elite Trader Funding are popular choices among prop traders, with Apex Trader Funding established since 2021.
-Apex Trader Funding offers a higher profit split at 100% compared to 80%.
-Elite Trader Funding has a lower entry cost starting from $80.
+Apex Trader Funding has a lower entry cost starting from $89.
 Apex Trader Funding gives more drawdown room at 6%.
-Apex Trader Funding pays out Twice monthly while Elite Trader Funding pays out Bi-weekly.
+Apex Trader Funding pays out On-demand (every 8 trading days) while Elite Trader Funding pays out Twice-weekly (Mon + Wed), 48h guarantee.
 The best choice depends on your trading style, instrument preferences, and risk tolerance.

 Which is better for...

-Lowest costElite Trader Funding — Starts from $80
+Lowest costApex Trader Funding — Starts from $89

 More drawdown roomApex Trader Funding — 6% max drawdown